?Castlemaine Fire Brigade or ?Country Fire Brigade

 Today the Water police manage law enforcement on the water, also search and rescue.

-Perth’s first state gaol opened in 1830.
-The Goals Department was a sub-department of the Colonial Secrectary’s Department from 1917.
+The Goals Department was a sub-department of the Colonial Secretary’s Department from 1917.
 It was renamed the Prison Department in 1947, the Department of Corrections from 1972-82, the Prisons Department from 1982-87, the Department of Corrective Services (1987-93), the Offender Management of the Ministry of Justice (1993-2001) and the Department of Justice (2001-2006).
 Since 2006 it is the Department of Corrective Services.
 And every name change brings the expense of new stationary, buttons, etc, etc.